dani-lbnl/textxd2018/README.md

 TextXD2018
 ==========

-Text mining of scientific data by Alex Nascimento and Dani Ushizima
+[Text mining](code/TextXD-Hackaton.ipynb) of scientific data in python by Dani Ushizima and Alex Nascimento

 Questions
 ---------